zenvia/zenvia-openapi-spec/spec/tags/sms.md

 The SMS channel may be used after its activation on [Zenvia platform](https://app.zenvia.com/home/credentials).

 ## ZenAPI vs SMS API
-This API allows you to use other channels beyond SMS.

-However, if you are interested in just the SMS channel, or you need a feature still unavailable on this API, you may want to use the previous [SMS API](https://zenviasmsenus.docs.apiary.io/#).
+ZenAPI allows you to use multiple channels.
+However, if you are interested in just the SMS channel, you may access the old API, which for now, have more SMS features.

-The SMS API is officially supported, but it *might* be discontinued one day.
+For more information about it, visit: [SMS API documentation](https://zenviasmsenus.docs.apiary.io/#).

 ## SMS sender and recipient
 When you send some message for one contact using SMS channel: